 The column "Other European Countries" groups together exposures in the following countries: Belgium, France, Greece, Cyprus, Germany, Italy and Hungary.

-The column "Other geographical areas" groups together exposures in the following countries: Israel and United States of America.
+The column "Other geographical areas" groups together exposures in Israel.

 Template 9: EU CRB-D - Concentration of exposures by industry or counterparty types